LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 &nbsp;

-Wanna run tonight
+Wanna run this time

 and keep believing:

-I am all this light;
+I'm all this light;

 besides I am dying.

 &nbsp;

-Want to take the time,
+Wanna take the minutes,

-and make it linger.
+and make them linger.

 &nbsp;

-Bore to the core of Earth,
+To the core of self,

-find myself beyond
+find myself in crossings.

-and cross myself.

 &nbsp;

-Wanna make me mine,
+Wanna make me mine

 untill no breathing.